-Back pain and stiffness with prolonged standing is one of the most common issues that we treat at our physical therapy office.
-Sometimes the pain and stiffness is at the base of the spine (SI joint), along the spine, across the spine, or in the muscles on the sides of the spine (quadratus lumborum).
-Common diagnoses associated with back pain/tightness with standing include degenerative disc disease, disc herniations, spinal arthritis, stenosis, and lower back strains.
+Back pain when standing is one of the most common complaints amongst back pain sufferers.
+Sometimes the pain is present at the base of the spine (SI joint), along the spine, across the spine, or in the muscles on the sides of the spine (quadratus lumborum).
+Common diagnoses that go along with this type of low back pain include degenerative disc disease, disc herniations, spinal arthritis, stenosis, and lower back strains.